 One of the main advantages of getting this monitor is that it comes already with a pretty decent pre-calibration, meaning you won’t need to afford a pricey color sensor if you don’t have one, in order to get the better colors off of it, which would add to the price.

-It has sRGB 99% and DCI-P3 98%, for the sRGB, 99 is often enough, considering how the monitor supports 1.06 billion colors.
+It has DCI-P3 98%, and 99% sRGB.
+For the sRGB, 99 is often enough, especially when we consider how the monitor supports 1.06 billion colors.
 But as you can switch between both, things are much better than if you would have to stick with only one.

-The DCI-P3 98 percent is not a very high ratio, but it can already cause the colors to become oversaturated when displaying sRGB material.
-On the other side, if you deal with DCI-P3 content and want the highest gamut of that pattern, you’d be better off with something with a greater ratio like the ASUS PA329CV.
+The DCI-P3 98 percent is a very high ratio in and of itself, but it can cause the colors to become oversaturated when displaying sRGB material.
+On the other side, if you deal with DCI-P3 content 98% is one of – if not the – highest DCI-P3 gamut you can get in this price range.

 In the end, the sRGB ratio is the one to use if you require realistic visuals since it produces more accurate colors in sRGB content, which is the most usual pattern for all media sources.

 We can say that this monitor offers you a respectable pre-calibration, but you won’t have the greatest sRGB 100 percent colors straight out of the box, which is fair considering the monitor’s price.
-Weigh this before making your decision.
+But be sure to weigh this before making your decision.